my-codeworks/diffident/README.md

 Differ.format = MyCustomFormatModule
 ```

-Don't want to change the system-wide default for only a single diff output?
+### But I don't want to change the system-wide default for only a single diff output!

-Yeah, me either.
+Yeah, we either:

 ```ruby
 @diff = (@current - @original)